TreeHouse Foods (NYSE:THS) Issues Q3 2021 Earnings Guidance

 TreeHouse Foods (NYSE:THS) issued an update on its third quarter 2021 earnings guidance on Thursday morning.
-The company provided earnings per share guidance of $0.450-$0.600 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.900.
+The company provided EPS guidance of $0.450-$0.600 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.900.
 The company issued revenue guidance of $1.05 billion-$1.16 billion, compared to the consensus revenue estimate of $1.12 billion.TreeHouse Foods also updated its FY 2021 guidance to $2.000-$2.500 EPS.

-A number of analysts have weighed in on THS shares.
-Zacks Investment Research cut TreeHouse Foods from a hold rating to a strong sell rating and set a $33.00 price target for the company. in a research report on Tuesday, August 10th.
-Credit Suisse Group cut their price objective on TreeHouse Foods from $50.00 to $40.00 and set a neutral rating on the stock in a research note on Friday, August 6th.
-One analyst has rated the stock with a sell rating and six have given a hold rating to the stock.
-The company has a consensus rating of Hold and a consensus price target of $44.83.

 TreeHouse Foods Company Profile